 Telly Savalas replaced Donald Pleasance as Blofeld.
 This is a holdover from the original book, where Blofeld had plastic surgery to alter his appearance to make him harder to identify.

-Small Name, Big Ego: Lazenby was reported to be quite a prima donna on the set, sure that he would become just as big a star as Connery with the role.
+Small Name, Big Ego: George Lazenby was reported to be quite a prima donna on the set, sure that he would become just as big a star as Connery with the role.
 This probably contributed to his not doing any more Bond films.

-Lazenby has gone on record as saying that it was mainly him listening to very bad advices by his agent that made him behave that way, including his decision to stop making Bond films.
+Lazenby has gone on record as saying that it was mainly him listening to very bad advice by his agent that made him behave that way, including his decision to stop making Bond films.
 The fact he always said in later interviews that this was one of the worst decisions he ever made but that he also fired his agent just a couple of years later really does not come as a surprise if this in fact is true.

 Throw It In: The St. Bernard rolling in front of Bond was totally unexpected, and Lazenby reacted accordingly ("Never mind that!
 Go and get the brandy, huh?").